akonecki/CodingProjects/ctci/iteration1/chapter3/README.md

 - can run a background checker for each operation to make sure that the rules are not violated.

 #### Problem Issues
+- I knew that the towers of hanoi are a recursive problem.
+- couldn't actually break it down to base case
+- did only serial to try to see the steps but couldnt

 #### Problem Solution
+- implemented a copy of the book solution.
+- used my own targets.
+- need to practice breaking down the problem more.